 What is the ‘Sports Premium’?

 The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and ensures that money goes directly to primary school Head Teachers to spend on improving the quality of sport and PE for all their children.
 Each school receives £8,000 plus an extra £5 per pupil.
-Here Campsbourne that will mean £17,620 a year.
+This year schools are also receiving additional funding from the sugar tax.
+Here Campsbourne that will mean £35,300 a year.
 The money can only be spent on sport and PE provision in schools.

 The Purpose of the funding